jpeglp/rosiecord/README.md

-# Rosiecord
+# the most discord client ever

-## A custom Enmity patcher with interchangeable fonts, icons, and tweaks :3
+## just rosiecord but with changes

 ### How to install